timothystone/bottom-up-java-webservices/README.md

 1. Create the config class
 1. Run the application

 The first two steps are provided by Bharath and Udemy as a downloadable resource.
 This Maven project will be imported into the IDE.
 This importing is IDE specific and fairly direct in most leveraging the underlying Maven architecture.

+**Lesson Note**

+Importing the project skips Step 1 and 2, Create the project and Create the endpoint.
+The project is imported below and the remaining steps performed in the following lessons.

 **Importing the Project**

-As shown in the commit history, the project is imported and a number of immediate changes are made to support current Spring Boot and Java versions.
+As shown in the commit history, the sample project provided in the Udemy course is imported.
+A number of immediate changes supporting current Spring Boot and Java versions are made as follows:

 *General Clean up*